awsdocs/aws-iot-docs/developerguide/thing-groups.md

 The AddThingToThingGroup command does not produce any output\.

 **Important**
 You can add a thing to a maximum of 10 groups\.
-But you cannot add a thing to more than one group in the same hierarchy\. \(In other words, you cannot add a thing to two groups which share a common parent\.\)
+But you can't add a thing to more than one group in the same hierarchy\. \(In other words, you can't add a thing to two groups which share a common parent\.\)
 If a thing belongs to as many thing groups as possible, and one or more of those groups is a dynamic thing group, you can use the [https://docs.aws.amazon.com/iot/latest/apireference/API_AddThingToThingGroup.html#iot-AddThingToThingGroup-request-overrideDynamicGroups](https://docs.aws.amazon.com/iot/latest/apireference/API_AddThingToThingGroup.html#iot-AddThingToThingGroup-request-overrideDynamicGroups) flag to make static groups take priority over dynamic groups\.

 ## Remove a thing from a static thing group<a name="remove-thing-from-group"></a>